George C. Scott: Personal life

 He had a daughter, Michelle (b.
 1954), with Karen Truesdell.

 Politics

 In 1982, Scott appeared in a campaign commercial for moderate Republican U.S. Senator Lowell Weicker of Connecticut.
 Like Weicker, Scott was, at that time, a resident of Greenwich, Connecticut.
 Scott identified politically as a moderate conservative and supported the death penalty.

 Illness and death

 Scott suffered a series of heart attacks in the 1980s.
-He died on September 22, 1999, aged 71, of a ruptured abdominal aortic aneurysm.
-He was interred in the Westwood Village Memorial Park Cemetery in Westwood, California, in a grave (the grave bears no name, but is marked) located to the northeast (or left, looking toward the gravestones) of the grave where Walter Matthau would be buried nearly a year later.
+He died on September 22, 1999, of a ruptured abdominal aortic aneurysm, aged 71.
+He was interred in the Westwood Village Memorial Park Cemetery in Westwood, California.